s-alad/toofake/README.md

 ## this is a work in progress!

-## posting is currently not working, feel free to make a PR for fixes
+## posting has currently been fixed, however there are login issues!

 ---